prajitdas/EBXPrivacy/README.md

 Android permissions cover only a part of the functions that leak privacy-sensitive information.
 Revoking permissions will make quite a few applications unusable/crash.
-XPrivacy feeds applications with fake or no data, which keeps most applications working.
+EBXPrivacy feeds applications with fake or no data, which keeps most applications working.
-In other words, XPrivacy is not a permission manager, but a privacy manager.
+In other words, EBXPrivacy is not a permission manager, but a privacy manager.
 If you need a permission manager, there are several Xposed modules that offer this functionality.

 <a name="FAQ27"></a>
-**(27) Does XPrivacy work with SELinux (Fort Knox)?**
+**(27) Does EBXPrivacy work with SELinux (Fort Knox)?**

-Yes, I develop XPrivacy on a device with SELinux in restrictive mode.
+Yes, I develop EBXPrivacy on a device with SELinux in restrictive mode.

 <a name="FAQ28"></a>
 **(28) How does the tri-state check box work?**